A new method for directly computing reduced density matrices: Derivation

-What we just found is an equation that enables us to directly compute the momentum basis superposed single-particle elements of the reduced density matrix $\rho_\phi(t)$ without having to explicitly solve any master equation.
-Using the Born approximation would now allow us to perturbatively evaluate Eq.\,(\ref{eqn:11DensGen}) for a particular system-environment model in the same way as was done in Ref.\,\cite{Burrage2018} for a quantum master equation.
+What we just found is an equation that enables us to directly compute the momentum basis single-particle elements of the reduced density matrix $\rho_\phi(t)$ without having to explicitly solve any master equation.
+Using the assumption of a weak coupling would now allow us to perturbatively evaluate Eq.\,(\ref{eqn:11DensGen}) for a particular system-environment model in the same way as was done in Ref.\,\cite{Burrage2018} for a quantum master equation.
 Doing so will be subject of Sec.\,\ref{sec:Example}. \\ Though, before concluding the present discussion, we will extrapolate the formula for a general density matrix element with an arbitrary choice of non-vanishing initial density matrix elements.
 That this result must be correct can easily be seen by retracing the steps we took in order to derive Eq.\,(\ref{eqn:11DensGen}).
 We find:

 Clearly, by taking $g=h=1$ and letting all intitial elements apart from the ones for $i=j=1$ vanish, we recover Eq.\,(\ref{eqn:11DensGen}). \\ When evaluating Eqs.\,(\ref{eqn:11DensGen}) or (\ref{eq:GenDensForm}) it is important to understand that, at least for the system field $\phi$, only contractions of two $+$- or two $-$-fields are permitted, while for computing the influence functional via Eq.\,(\ref{eqn:IFaction}) all types of contractions of $\chi$ are allowed.
 That the former is true for single-particle elements as in Eq.\,(\ref{eqn:11DensGen}) was already pointed out in Ref.\,\cite{Burrage2018}.
 There the authors showed that the $2\times 2$ matrix propagator used in their calculation is diagonal in the single-particle subspace at zero temperature.
 This is also the case in the calculation presented here.
 However, it can be seen that the matrix propagator is not only of diagonal form in the single-particle but also for all other $n$-particle subspaces.
 For this, we consider (schematically) the $g+h+i+j$-point function that was used in the derivation of Eq.\,(\ref{eq:GenDensForm}) as the generalisation of the four-point function in Eq.\,(\ref{eq:FinOpEx})